SEO & Marketing

 What Is Robots.txt and Why It Matters for PrestaShop

 The robots.txt file sits at the root of your PrestaShop installation and acts as the first point of communication between your store and search engine crawlers.
 It tells bots like Googlebot, Bingbot, and others which parts of your site they may crawl and which they should skip.
-While it is not a security mechanism (it does not prevent access, only advises crawlers), it is one of the most important tools for managing your crawl budget — the number of pages a search engine will crawl on your site within a given timeframe.
+While it is not a security mechanism (it does not prevent access, only advises crawlers), it is one of the most important tools for managing your crawl budget.
+The number of pages a search engine will crawl on your site within a given timeframe.

 For PrestaShop stores, this matters enormously.
 A typical PrestaShop installation can generate thousands of URL variations through filters, sorting options, pagination, currency switching, and search queries.
 If left unchecked, search engine bots will waste their crawl budget on these low-value pages instead of discovering and indexing your actual product and category pages.